Carpenter license requirements by state: A comprehensive guide

 License required: Yes

-Carpenters may require a state license in Louisiana, depending on the scope of the work being done.
-Home improvement projects, worth between $7,500 and $75,000 do not require a license but do require registration with the Louisiana State Licensing Board for Contractors.
+Carpenters may require a state license in Louisiana, depending on the work’s scope.
+Home improvement projects worth between $7,500 and $75,000 do not require a license but require registration with the Louisiana State Licensing Board for Contractors.

 A residential license covers projects where the labor and materials are worth more than $75,000.
 Both residential and home improvement contractors must hold business insurance in Louisiana, specifically general liability and workers’ compensation insurance.